dereuromark/cakephp-flash/docs/README.md

 Option |Description
 :----- | :----------
-limit | Max message limit per key (first in, first out), defaults to `10`.
+limit | Max message limit per key (first in, first out), defaults to `10`. noSessionOnAjax | Set to `false` to write normal session flash messages in AJAX case.
+They will be ignored, though.

 as well as the CakePHP core component options.